Glossary of Terms

 Casual Staff - As defined in the Enterprise Agreement: A person employed on an hourly basis for which a loading of 25% is paid in addition to the hourly remuneration rate appropriate to the classification of the work undertaken.

-Cognate means a closely allied or related discipline or defined branch of study or learning.
+Cognate - A closely allied or related discipline or defined branch of study or learning.

-Commencing Student means a student who enrols in their first year of study in a program.
+Commencing Student - Astudent who enrols in their first year of study in a program.

 Concurrent Degrees are two programs that a domestic student has chosen to study at the same time.
 Individual Study Plans can facilitate the completion of Concurrent Degrees in less time than it would take to complete both Awards individually, due to the possibility of credit being granted as per the Academic Credit Arrangements Policy.
 When students graduate they will receive two testamurs, one for each of the completed Awards.